Huberdoggy/growthgenie/growthgenie/README.md

 GrowthGenie is a personality-powered prompt calibration tool designed for AI solutions strategists.

+🛑 **This project is no longer being actively maintained.**
+> 📌 *The following documentation remains in place for referential purposes only.*

 ## Getting Started

 1. Clone repo or open in Replit